-Welcome to the webpage for the City of Hillsboro’s Citizens’ Academy!
+Welcome to the webpage for the City of Hillsboro’s Civic Leadership Academy!

-Q: Why did the City Council prioritize the creation of a Citizens’ Academy?
+Q: Why did the City Council prioritize the creation of a Civic Leadership Academy?

-A: The Academy will kick off with a 2.5-hour workshop on the evening of Wednesday, April 20, 2016.
-After the kick-off meeting, Academy sessions will be held on Wednesdays from 5:30 – 7:30 pm in Downtown Hillsboro on the following dates: April 27, May 4, May 11, May 18, and May 25.
-The Academy will wrap up with a presentation to the Hillsboro City Council on Tuesday, June 7.
+After the kick-off meeting on September 13, Academy sessions will be held on Wednesdays from 5:30 - 8 pm in Downtown Hillsboro on the following dates: September 20, September 27, October 4, October 11, and October 18.
 Dinner and child care will be provided at all Academy sessions.

 Q: What if I can’t commit to making all of those dates?